 reprint below (craft #12 from the book)

 I have been lucky enough to find a few cute vintage aprons lately.
-I only need them once a year when I teach art as therapy, but when I see a hand-embroidered and trimmed apron in an op shop for 80 cents.
-How can I just leave it there?
-I haven’t found any kids’ ones though, so I thought I would make an apron for my daughter.
+I only need them once a year when I teach art as therapy, but when I see a hand-embroidered and trimmed apron in an a second hand shop, how can I just leave it there?
+However, I haven’t found any kids’ ones, so I thought I would make an apron for my daughter.
 There do seem to be a lot of little aspiring chefs around at the moment.

 Idea and inspiration